dvklopfenstein/PrincetonAlgorithms/doc/README_Maximum_Flow_and_Minimum_Cut.md

 a maxflow but the antiparallel edges v->w and w->v each have positive flow.*

-3.4 True: The Ford-Fulkerson algorithm can be used to find a maximum matching
+3.4 *True*: The Ford-Fulkerson algorithm can be used to find a maximum matching
     in a bipartite graph in time proportional to V (E + V).
 *The matching problem can be formulated as a maxflow problem in a network with V + 2 vertices and E + 2V edges and for which the value of the maxflow is at most V. Thus, the